Omidznlp/AWS-Self-Maneged-Kubernetes/README.md

 # AWS-Self-Maneged-Kubernetes

+This repository helps to build a self-managed Kubenetes cluster on AWS infrastructure using Terraform with Jenkins pipeline.
+Then, Ansible is used to configure Kubernetes and install Helm, Istio, and run microservices on the master node.
+How to use this repository is coming very soon.

 ## Social Network Microservices
-A social network with unidirectional follow relationships, implemented with loosely-coupled microservices, communicating with each other via Thrift RPCs.
+A social network with unidirectional follow relationships, developed using microservices with loose coupling that communicate over Thrift RPCs.
 Application Structure

 <img width="1249" alt="socialNet_arch" src="https://user-images.githubusercontent.com/87664653/169954472-b2fa3790-c40b-4a6d-9ce3-4e0ee197c381.png">